Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Introduction

-In this paper, we investigate a somewhat different approach to reconstruct the large-scale GMF from the polarized Galactic diffuse emission based on a Markov Chain Monte Carlo (MCMC) method to fit parametric models through maximum-likelihood analysis.
-We concentrate here on simulations and results on the real dataset are given in a companion paper~\citep{paper2}.
-In Sect.~\ref{sec:ModAndImp} we review the modeling of the polarized diffuse Galactic emission from the three-dimensional models of the distribution of matter in the Galaxy and of the GMF.
-As motivated in Sect.~\ref{sec:Methodo}, we choose to tackle the modeling of the GMF from the high frequency range, i.e. using polarization data of the diffuse Galactic thermal dust emission to constrain the parameter space of the GMF model.
-We elaborate the theoretical framework in Sect.~\ref{sec:GMFrecons} and discuss possible sources of limitation.
-In Sect.~\ref{sec:Iqu_fit}, we quantitatively prove, based on realistic simulations, that we are able to constrain the geometry of the GMF from the polarized thermal dust emission.
-There, we also investigate the impact of the dust density distribution on the reconstructed GMF model.
-We discuss the quality of our GMF reconstruction including possible bias in the best-fit parameters, and their impact when tackling the Galactic synchrotron emission in Sect.~\ref{sec:discussion}.
-We finally summarize and conclude in Sect.~\ref{conclu}.
+In this paper we motivate and explore a somewhat different approach to infer the main characteristics of the large-scale GMF.
+In Sect.~\ref{sec:ModAndImp}, we review the modeling of the polarized diffuse Galactic emission from the 3D models of the distribution of matter in the Galaxy and of the GMF.
+In Sect.~\ref{sec:Methodo}, we discuss the main methodology used as well as the data and simulations used.
+Section~\ref{sec:GMFrecons} discusses the fitting procedure in intensity and polarization for the dust thermal and its application in simulating the data.
+In Sect.~\ref{sec:Iqu_fit}, we discuss the quality of our reconstruction of the regular part of the large-scale GMF, along with possible limitations and biases.
+Sect.~\ref{sec:synchrotronproof} evaluates the impact of those limitations when independently tackling Galactic synchrotron emission.
+We apply our methodology to the full-sky polarization 353~GHz Planck maps in Sect.~\ref{sec:fit2Planck}.
+Finally, we summarize our findings and present our conclusions in Sect.~\ref{sec:conclu}.

-\section{Modeling \& Implementation}
+\section{Modeling \& implementation}

-In this section we review the modeling of the polarized diffuse Galactic emission induced from relativistic electrons and from dust grains.
-We start with the thermal dust emission which dominates the polarized signal above 80 GHz and that is the only significant foreground of the CMB at those frequencies \citep[e.g.][]{PlanckXXX2014}.
-We then turn to the synchrotron emission that dominates the polarized signal below 80 GHz and that also constitutes one of the significant contributions in intensity maps at low frequency.